lenra-io/docs/src/markdown/getting-started.md

 Now that your app is ready you can use the Lenra CLI to get started faster, using the devtools.

+For installation instructions, you can directly check the cli repository : https://github.com/lenra-io/lenra_cli

-Using the Lenra CLI you first need to build your application.
+Using the CLI you first need to build your application.

 ```console
 lenra build